mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

 ## Adding the player markdown

-Next, we are going to add the markdown for the player that already has Tailwind CSS on top.
+Now, create a file called `Player.tsx` and add the markdown below in it, which is already using Tailwind CSS.

 ```tsx
 import * as React from 'react';